 FALL 1996 - NALT co-signs its first conservation covenant with the Rosewall-Bonell Land Trust, for a small but significant property in Errington, adjacent to Little Mountain.
 Over the next 19 years, NALT will sign off on seven more covenants (with two others pending), and two voluntary stewardship agreements within the Nanaimo area.
-1997 to 2000 - NALT assists The Land Conservancy of BC (TLC) with fundraising for the purchase of South Winchelsea Island; and subsequently signs on to co-hold a covenant on the island with the Islands Trust Fund.

-NALT's mission is: To support, promote and protect the natural values of land and water in our area.
+NALT's mission is:

+To promote and protect the natural values of land in the Nanaimo area.